-After this offering, our directors, executive officers and principal stockholders, together with their affiliates and related persons, will beneficially own, in the aggregate, approximately 45.8% of our outstanding common stock.
-As a result, these stockholders, if acting together, may have the ability to determine the outcome of matters submitted to our stockholders for approval, including the election and removal of directors and any merger, consolidation, or sale of all or substantially all of our assets.
+After this offering, our directors, executive officers and principal stockholders, together with their affiliates and related persons, will beneficially own, in the aggregate, approximately 46.3% of our outstanding common stock (excluding any shares that may be purchased by these persons and entities in this offering).
+Additionally, our current directors Keith Gollust, Bruce Kovner and Robert Wilson and entities affiliated with these directors have indicated an interest in purchasing up to 1,000,000 shares of common stock in this offering.
+However, because these indications of interest are not binding agreements or commitments to purchase, these directors and affiliated entities may elect not to purchase any shares in this offering.
+These stockholders, if acting together, may have the ability to determine the outcome of matters submitted to our stockholders for approval, including the election and removal of directors and any merger, consolidation, or sale of all or substantially all of our assets.
 In addition, these persons, acting together, may have the ability to control the management and affairs of our company.
 Accordingly, this concentration of ownership may harm the market price of our common stock by: